-- Farminees to carry Falcon in a nine well exploration and appraisal program over five years, detailed as follows: - o 3 vertical exploration/stratigraphic wells and core studies; - o 1 hydraulic fracture stimulated vertical exploration well and core study; - 1 hydraulic fracture stimulated horizontal exploration well, commercial study and 3C resource assessment; and - 4 hydraulic fracture stimulated horizontal exploration/appraisal wells, micro-seismic and 90 day production tests. - Drilling to commence as soon as possible following completion of the Agreements targeting 2014 subject to the normal regulatory requirements and rig availability. - Drilling/testing specifically planned to take the project towards commerciality. - Farminees to pay Falcon A\$20 million cash on completion of the Agreements. - Origin and Sasol to each earn 35% interest in the Permits. - Falcon to retain a 30% interest in the Permits. - Origin to be the Operator. - Farminees will pay for the full cost of completing the first five wells estimated at A\$64 million, and will fund any cost overruns.
-This work is expected to be completed within the first three years. - Farminees to pay the full cost of the following two horizontally fracture stimulated wells, 90 day production tests and micro seismic with a capped expenditure of A\$53 million, any cost overrun funded by each Party in proportion to their working interest.
-This work programme is expected to be undertaken in year 4. - Farminees to pay the full cost of the final two horizontally fracture stimulated wells and 90 day production tests capped at A\$48 million, any cost overrun funded by each party in proportion to their working interest.
-This work programme is expected to be undertaken in year 5. - As part of the agreements to reduce the overriding royalties from what was originally 12% to 1%, Farminees will pay their pro-rata share (US\$14 million) of the two five year call options entered into by Falcon as part of agreements announced on 1 November 2013 with CR Innovations AG and 17 December 2013 with the TOG Group, should Farminees and Falcon decide to exercise the call options.

-- Farminees may reduce or surrender their interests back to Falcon only after: - the drilling of the first five wells or - the drilling and testing of the next two horizontally fracture stimulated wells.
+- Falcon has received A\$20 million cash from the farminees. - Origin was appointed as Operator. - Farminees to carry Falcon in a nine well exploration and appraisal program over the next four years, detailed as follows: - o 3 vertical exploration/stratigraphic wells and core studies; - o 1 hydraulic fracture stimulated vertical exploration well and core study; - 1 hydraulic fracture stimulated horizontal exploration well, commercial study and 3C resource assessment; and - 4 hydraulic fracture stimulated horizontal exploration/appraisal wells, micro-seismic and 90 day production tests. - Drilling/testing specifically planned to take the project towards commerciality.
+Falcon retains a 30% interest in the Permits. - Farminees will pay for the full cost of completing the first five wells estimated at A\$64 million, and will fund any cost overruns.
+This work is expected to be completed within the first three years (2014 2016). - Farminees to pay the full cost of the following two horizontally fracture stimulated wells, 90 day production tests and micro seismic with a capped expenditure of A\$53 million, any cost overrun funded by each Party in proportion to their working interest.
+This work programme is expected to be undertaken in year 4 (2017). - Farminees to pay the full cost of the final two horizontally fracture stimulated wells and 90 day production tests capped at A\$48 million, any cost overrun funded by each Party in proportion to their working interest.
+This work programme is expected to be undertaken in year 5 (2018). - Framinees may reduce or surrender their interests back to Falcon only after: - The drilling of the first five wells or - o The drilling and testing of the next two horizontally fracture stimulated wells.